Artic144/Stardew-damage-calculator/README.md

 ```
 It's the end!
 This is where the final `damageAmount5` will be dealt to the enemy.
 The enemy's defense will reduce the damage done by 1 per point (here's the code for that real quick: `int actualDamage = Math.Max(1, damage - (int)resilience);`), and that's the end of our story.

+# Methods

+In this section I hope to give a deeper dive into how I programmed the calculator for those interested.
+All calculator code is written in `Python`, and I make use of the `numpy` and `pandas` packages.

+# Discussion

+# Closing Thoughts